The scapegoat child is the child that doesn’t match the narcissist’s ideas of what his child should be like.⠀

 The narcissistic and co-dependent parent are both capable of using a child as a Scapegoat with no capacity to give them the love, validation and nurturing they deserve.

 When we have endured the suffering of a Scapegoat child, we develop a high tolerance for abuse.
 We feel an empty void inside.
 We yearn for love.
 We have no boundaries.
 We unconsciously go into our adult relationships with the eyes of the scapegoat child, looking for the loving parent we never had and hoping it will be different this time.

-I know from my own experience as a scapegoat child and from many women I have supported, that we have huge gifts to bring to the world with an ability to see into the unseen and a depth of love and heart that is unparalleled.
+I know from my own experience and from many women I have supported, that we have huge gifts to bring to the world with an ability to see into the unseen and a depth of love and heart that is unparalleled.
 We often feel an inner vastness and wisdom waiting to be expressed, yet we struggle with allowing ourselves to shine and so we stay small and hide away.

 Our freedom comes when we finally take full responsibility for our own healing.
 We realize that nobody is coming and it is indeed our responsibility to heal ourselves.
 As children we were powerless and took on the co-dependent ways of being to survive our plight, yet now as adults we can heal and become empowered.

 This starts with going within and reconnecting with our little girl inside who has been crying out for our attention for a long time.
 Finally, we feel our feelings, meet and release the trauma we have been carrying out of our bodies.
 We start to become our own source of wholeness, love, validation and approval – indeed everything we have been wanting all our lives and have been trying to obtain from outside of ourselves, including toxic people.

 We start to have the insight that our unhealthy, narcissistic, co-dependent or toxic parents and intimate partners were never able to give us what we needed, they had no capacity to provide it.